HistoryData

 Key Achievements

-- Conducted pioneering microscopic studies of various microorganisms and invertebrates
+• Conducted pioneering microscopic observations of aquatic microorganisms

 Did You Know?